-This alarm is powered by two replaceable AA batteries.
+These models are powered with AC power, but also contain two replaceable AA backup batteries.
+Under normal conditions, fresh batteries will last at least one year.
 NOTE: Constant exposure to high or low humidity or temperatures may reduce battery life.

-★ WARNING: THE ALARM IS SEALED AND THE COVER IS NOT REMOVABLE!
+A WARNING: THE ALARM IS SEALED AND THE COVER IS NOT REMOVABLE.